 BackupAssist 365 backs up files and emails stored in the cloud.
-While backup of cloud-based data may seem rather ho-hum in today’s artificial intelligent, block chain obsessed, digital transformation focused world, it solves a real world that nearly every size organization faces: how to cost-effectively and simply protect all those pesky files and emails that people store in cloud applications such as DropBox, Office 365, Google Drive, OneDrive, Gmail, Outlook and others.
+While backup of cloud-based data may seem rather ho-hum in today’s artificially intelligent, block chain-obsessed, digital transformation-focused world, it solves a real-world that nearly every size organization faces: how to cost-effectively and simply protect all those pesky files and emails that people store in the cloud applications such as DropBox, Office 365, Google Drive, OneDrive, Gmail, Outlook and others.

 To do so, BackupAssist 365 adopted two innovative yet practical approaches to protect files and emails.

-The StorMagic SvSAN touches on another two hot technology trends that I purposefully (or not so purposefully) left out above: hyperconverged infrastructure or HCI and edge computing.
-However, unlike many of the HCI and edge computing plays in the marketplace such as Cisco HyperFlex, Dell EMC VxRail, and Nutanix, StorMagic has not forgotten about cost constraints that branch, remote, and small offices face.
+The StorMagic SvSAN touches on another two hot technology trends that I purposefully (or not so purposefully) left out above hyper-converged infrastructure or HCI and edge computing.
+However, unlike many of the HCI and edge computing plays in the marketplace such as Cisco HyperFlex, Dell EMC VxRail, and Nutanix, StorMagic has not forgotten about the cost constraints that branch, remote, and small offices face.

 The other big challenge that each StorMagic system also addresses is security.
 Because their systems can be deployed almost anywhere in any environment, it does make them susceptible to theft.
 In fact, in talking to one of its representatives, he shared a story where someone drove a forklift through the side of a building and stole a computer system at one of its customer sites.
 Not that it mattered.
 To counter these types of threats, StorMagic encrypts all the data on its HCI solutions with its own software that is FIPS 140-2 compliant.

 Best of all, to get these capabilities, companies do not have to break the bank to acquire one of these systems.
 The list price for the Standard Edition of the SvSAN software, which includes 2TB of usable storage, high availability, and remote management, is $2,500.